RoutingK-it/docs-website/rk-portal/bgp-communties.md

 # BGP Communities

-{: .fs-9 }
-We use large BGP communities for both informational and alterable communities.
+**We use large BGP communities for both informational and alterable communities.**
-{: .fs-6 .fw-300 }

 ## Informational